eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/Arc42.md

 - SDE is short for **S**imple **D**ata **E**xchanger.
 - It is a standalone service which can be self-hosted.
 - It enables companies to provide their data in the Catena-X network via an EDC.
-- Data is uploaded via CSV-files/Manual Entry/Json format.
+- Data is uploaded via CSV-files/Manual Entry/Recurring Upload.
 - The SDE registers the data in the Digital Twin Registry and makes it accessible via an EDC.
 - It is validate the CX network company BPN's to allow data as consumer.
 - SDE also act as a Data Consumer.